Skip to main content

 Why the Mediterranean diet?

 Proper nutrition can play a large part in preventing or helping you control many chronic diseases.
-The Mediterranean diet is one of the most evidence-based, sustainable and affordable diets boasting plenty of health benefits, particularly when it comes to reducing risk for (or managing) heart disease and diabetes and maintaining a healthy weight.
+The Mediterranean diet is one of the most evidence-based, sustainable and affordable diets.
+It boasts plenty of health benefits, particularly reducing the risk for (or managing) heart disease and diabetes and maintaining a healthy weight.

 The Mediterranean diet emphasizes including these on your plate daily: